barryclark/jekyll-now/_posts/2018-11-22-Implementing-ShouldProcess.md

 `ShouldProcess` is something that a _lot_ of folks get wrong, even some of the more seasoned scripters.
-Even some official modules don't quite handle it properly, perhaps most notably the `SetADAccountPassword` cmdlet from the `ActiveDirectory` module &mdash; more on that [here](https://www.jasonpearce.com/2017/03/04/powershell-set-adaccountpassword-whatif-bug/) &mdash;
+Even some official modules don't quite handle it properly, perhaps most notably the `Set-ADAccountPassword` cmdlet from the `ActiveDirectory` module &mdash; more on that [here](https://www.jasonpearce.com/2017/03/04/powershell-set-adaccountpassword-whatif-bug/) &mdash;
 although it is more commonly seen in scripts and third-party modules.
 Let's take a look at some of the ways you can get it terribly wrong, and then how you _need_ to be doing it.